Frequently Asked Questions

 Our Current List of Volunteer Opportunities provides detailed information about each opportunity.
 Browse through the listing to determine the best fit for your interests and talents, and your availability to commit to an on-going shift.
 Check this list periodically since our opportunities can change quickly.

-Examples include Clothing Center sorter, Food Pantry Client Host, Food Pantry Inventory Support, Driver for Senior Citizen clients, and Main Office Front Reception.
+Examples include Clothing Center sorter, Food Pantry Client Host, Food Pantry Inventory Support, and Driver for Senior Citizen clients.
 Other positions are more behind the scenes, such as Data Entry, Food Rescue Driver, Writer, and serving on a Committee.

 Who currently volunteers at MOM?